Tutorial

 Multi-tenancy and authentication with Pow

-This post was updated 01 May - 2020
+This post was updated 27 Mar

 authentication phoenix pow

 I basically model every app with multi-tenancy in mind.
-It is way easier to do it while building than to implement it as an after thought.
+It is way easier to do it while building than to implement it as an afterthought.

 Also, Pow has risen to be my favourite authentication library but it will require some minor tweaks to get it working the way I want it to.

-Fort this tutorial, I have already set up a page that should be restricted and requiring a signup.
+For this tutorial, I have already set up a page that should be restricted and requiring a signup.

 STEP 1 - Generate the Account